remidej/remi.space/content/blog/clean-git-history/index.md

 ## Rebase before merging

-When you're coding a new feature, it's a good practice to work on a separate branch – often called a _feature branch_.
-But by the time your feature is ready, new commits have probably been added to the master branch.
+When we're coding a new feature, it's a good practice to work on a separate branch – often called a _feature branch_.
+But by the time our feature is ready, new commits have probably been added to the master branch.

 This means Git won't be able to perform a *fast-forward* merge.
 Instead, it will have to create a merge commit to reconcile the history of the two branches.

 ![Merge commit](./assets/merge-commit.png)

-This adds quite a lot of complexity to your history.
-You get a new weird, auto-generated commit, and your tree becomes two-dimensional, making it hard to read.
+This adds quite a lot of complexity to our history.
+We get a new weird, auto-generated commit, and our tree becomes two-dimensional, making it hard to read.

 Ideally, we would have waited for the commits `B` and `C` from our diagram before making our own branch.
 This would be a terrible workflow, preventing us from working in parallel with our colleagues.
 But we can simulate this scenario with a simple command.